 Merit scholarships awarded by GGU Law will be applied to tuition costs only.
 The combination of a merit scholarship, VA tuition benefit, and GGU's Yellow Ribbon grant may not exceed the total cost of tuition.
-Eligible students should contact the University VA Certifying Officer, Silvana Giacalone, as soon as possible to receive a comprehensive review of how VA benefits may assist with tuition and to initiate the certification of enrollment to the Veterans Administration.
-Silvana may be reached by phone at (415) 442-7283 or via email at va@ggu.edu.
+Eligible students should contact the University's designated VA certifying officer as soon as possible to receive a comprehensive review of how VA benefits may assist with tuition and to initiate the certification of enrollment to the Veterans Administration.
+The VA officer may be reached at (415) 442-7283 or via email at va@ggu.edu.

 VA benefit information is accurate as of the time of the printing of this document.
-Students applying for VA benefits are strongly encouraged to review any possible changes to VA benefits at www.gibill.va.gov as benefits are subject to change at any time without prior notice.
+Students applying for VA benefits are strongly encouraged to review the VA benefits at www.gibill.va.gov as benefits are subject to change at any time without prior notice.